In a Nutshell:

 Osaki 4D Pro Soho's wired remote with a small LCD screen and buttons

 Nope.
 That’s not what you get here.
-There’s one button for massage techniques; you just keep pressing it until you get the one you want.
-So you’ve either got to memorize what order the techniques come up in or just keep pressing the button like a maniac until you get something that feels good.
+There’s one button for massage techniques; keep pressing it until you get the one you want.
+So you’ve either got to memorize what order the techniques come up in or keep pressing the button like a maniac until you get something that feels good.

 Two-Stage Zero-G Seating!